-The term of current Class B Directors expires at the fiscal 2019 Annual Meeting to be held on February 25, 2020.
-The Board has proposed Yvonne L. Murphy and William J. Nance as Class B Directors to serve until the Fiscal 2022 Annual Meeting (to be held in 2023) and until the election and qualification of their successors.
-The Board of Directors has been informed that the nominees have consented to be named as such and are willing to serve as directors if elected.
+The term of current Class C Director expires at the fiscal 2020 Annual Meeting to be held on May 24, 2021.
+The Board has proposed John C. Love as Class C Director to serve until the Fiscal 2023 Annual Meeting (to be held in 2024) and until the election and qualification of his successor.
+The Board of Directors has been informed that the nominee has consented to be named as such and is willing to serve as director if elected.
 However, if a nominee should be unable or declines to serve, it is intended that the proxies will be voted for such other persons as the proxies shall, in their discretion, designate.
 Unless otherwise directed in the accompanying proxy card, the persons named therein will vote FOR the election of the nominee.
 Election requires a plurality of votes (i.e., for the number of seats available for directors at an Annual Meeting, those directors obtaining the highest number of votes shall be elected to fill those seats).